importsysu/malmochallenge/README.md

 ### Evaluation Results (compare with the baseline)
 ![VS focused](doc/results.png)
->Figure 2: The results of HiDDeN vs Focused and Focused vs Focused.
+>Figure 3: The results of HiDDeN vs Focused and Focused vs Focused.
 The Red Line represents the Fouced agent and the Blue one represents HiDDeN agent.
-We can see our method indeed outperforms the astar heuristics.
+We can see our method indeed outperforms the astar heuristic.

 ---
 ### Reference